 GUEST POST: Consider the Joys of Adoption this Holiday Season

-November 29, 2010 by Carolyn Simon, Associate Director of Digital Media
+November 29, 2010 by Carolyn Simon, Deputy Director of Digital Media

 The following post comes from Tricia Obester.
 Tricia and her husband Jon adopted their son Langston in 2008.
 In addition to being an adoptive parent, Tricia is also the proud daughter of a gay man.
 She hopes that as the holiday season begins this year, more LGBT individuals and couples will consider adoption.

 Holidays = Family.
 Perhaps it’s the family we’re born into.
 Perhaps it’s the family of people we choose to surround ourselves with, who love us unconditionally.
 If we’re lucky, it’s both.
 That’s why it makes so much sense that National Adoption Month comes at the beginning of the holiday season.

 My ball -of-energy son came into my life (and that of my husband’s) through adoption.
 Holidays are so much more with a child – more fun, more meaningful, more tiring (in a good way!).
 Adoption is a life-changing experience and one that we – as a straight couple – want available for everyone.
 So many children are in need of permanent, loving families and we know for a fact that LGBT people can provide those.